OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-12.md

 ## Romans 12:14

-Bless those who persecute you; bless, and do not curse.
+Bless those who persecute you; bless them and do not curse.

 ## Romans 12:15